-She has worked on campaigns for a host of high-profile bestselling names including Philip Pullman, Lemn Sissay, Matt Lucas, Nadiya Hussain, Peter Kay, Angie Thomas, Dorothy Koomson, Stacey Dooley, Lesley Pearse, Michelle Paver, Juno Dawson and Jason Reynolds.
+Emma founded EDPR in 2010.
+She is a multi-award-winning publicist who has worked in the publishing industry for 30 years.
+Emma has worked on campaigns for a host of bestselling names including Lemn Sissay, Alan Cumming, Matt Lucas, Nadiya Hussain, Peter Kay, Angie Thomas, Dorothy Koomson, Stacey Dooley, Lesley Pearse, Victoria Hislop, Juno Dawson and Jason Reynolds.

 Ernie has been part of the EDPR family for 8 years.

 As well as offering stress-relief and lots of cuddles, he is a real team-player and brings everyone together via his need for constant attention!

 We love him!